ark-lang/ark/SYNTAX.md

 # <a name="syntax styles"></a>Syntax

-We aim to make Jayfor different while still keeping things concise and easy to get around.
+We aim to make Jayfor's syntax different while still keeping things concise and easy to get around.
 We've tried to get rid of some of the annoying flaws [we felt] affect us most commonly while programming.

 ##Functions